huangli712/hdev/docs/src/man/sar.md

 ## Introduction

 It is a shell script.
 The purpose of this script is to scan a file or directory, and then replace some characters with given characters.
-So we name it as `sar.sh` (Scan And Replace).
+So we name it as `d_sar.sh` (Scan And Replace).
 We can use it to preprocess many `atom.config.in` or `solver.ctqmc.in` files at the same time.

 !!! note